 14.5 Notwithstanding any other provision in the Customer Order, Clause 13.2 shall not apply to the extent that any claim or action referred to in that Clause arises directly or indirectly through the use of any third-party software or through the breach of any third-party additional terms by the Customer.

-15.1 During the term of the Customer Order and after the expiry or termination of the Customer Order, FISCAL shall maintain in force, with a reputable insurance company, professional indemnity insurance at an amount not less than £2,000,000 (two million pounds sterling) and public liability insurance at an amount not less than £5,000,000 (five million pounds sterling) and employers liability insurance at an amount not less than £10,000,000 (ten million pounds sterling) to cover the liabilities that may arise under or in connection with the Customer Order and shall produce to the Customer on request both the insurance certificate giving details of cover and the receipt for the current year’s premium in respect of each insurance.
+15.1 During the term of the Customer Order and after the expiry or termination of the Customer Order, FISCAL shall maintain in force, with a reputable insurance company, professional indemnity insurance at an amount in aggregate not less than $1,000,000 (one million dollars) and public liability insurance at an amount not less than $2,000,000 (two million dollars) and employers liability insurance at an amount not less than $1,000,000 (one million dollars) to cover the liabilities that may arise under or in connection with the Customer Order and shall produce to the Customer on request both the insurance certificate giving details of cover and the receipt for the current year’s premium in respect of each insurance.